Yepez1997/concurrencyGo/README.md

      - In livelocks the resource that was starved was a shared lock
      - One or more greedy proccesses that are unfairly preventing one or more concurrent processes from accomplishing work as     efficiently as possible
      - Greedy worker holds on to a shared lock for its entirety whereas polite worker only hold one at a time - or perhaps only when it needs to
+     - Keeping track of metrics is critical to discovering starvation